how to attach plants to driftwood

 6. Allow the glue to completely dry before displaying your driftwood plant arrangement.

-Method 3: Using screws or nails
+Method 3: Using Screws or Nails

 This method is best for larger pieces of driftwood or if you want to add heavier plants.